noodldocs/noodldocs.github.io/modules/mqtt/receive-message.md

 ## INPUTS

+### Other
 **Topic**
-The topic name can be any identifier and is used on the _Receive Message_ nodes to connect a sender and receiver node.
+The topic name can be any identifier and is used on the _Receive Message_ nodes to connect a sender and receiver nodes, or published and subscribers in MQTT.
 Most commonly the topics are specified as a hierarchy with **/** as delimiters, e.g. _/Foo/Bar/1_.
 Sometimes the topic need to be dynamic, this can be achieved by encapsulating a topic component with bracets, e.g. _/Foo/{Bar}/1_ , in this case a port called _Bar_ will show up.
 Topics on _Receive Message_ can also be specified with wildcards, so for instance _/Foo/+/Bar_ will subscribe to both _/Foo/Hello/Bar_ and _/Foo/Goodbye/Bar_.